mahdi-shojaee/mediator/README.md

 Another implementation of mediator pattern in JavaScript.
 This implementation uses the deferred objects of the jQuery library in its `publish` method.

-There are some cases that a publisher wants to know when all the subscribers of a specific channel complete their asynchronous tasks, without any knowledge of its subscribers.
-The `publish` method of this library returns a promise of all the returned promises of subscribers that do a asynchronous task and want to inform the publisher about completion of the task.
+There are some cases that a publisher wants to know when all the subscribers of a specific channel complete their asynchronous tasks while the publisher does not any knowledge about its subscribers.
+The `publish` method of this library returns a promise of all the returned promises of subscribers that do an asynchronous task and want to inform the publisher about completion of the task.
 The returned promise of the `publish` method resolves on completion of all the subscribers promises (resolve and reject).
 In other hand if a subscriber returns a promise that rejects later, the `publish` method of the publisher do not ignore the remaining promises.

 This approach is not like the jQuery.when() that ignores the remaining promises immediately if any of the promises rejects.